Caoimhinv/pands-project2021/README.md

 ## Initial data exploration <a name="Initial data exploration"></a>
 ### Part1 <a name="Part1"></a>
 While this section subsequently migrated to a separate file (**text_analysis.py**) for convenience and tidyness, it originated as the first pieces of code in my main script, so it seems a logical place to start from.
-My first step was to download the dataset which I did from <https://gist.github.com/curran/a08a1080b88344b0c8a7#file-iris-csv> and save it as the **csv** file <iris_dataset.csv> in this repositry.
-I cross referenced this with another, more authentic looking version from https://archive.ics.uci.edu/ml/datasets/Iris but they were identical.
+My first step was to download the dataset which I did from <https://archive.ics.uci.edu/ml/datasets/Iris and save it as the **csv** file <iris_dataset.csv> and saved it as a **csv** file in this repositry.
+(I subsequently learned that the dataset was already loaded into the **seaborn** library but by that stage I'd half the project already complete!)
 I imported the **pandas** and **csv** libraries to assist in the reading, writing, and analysis of the data for this section.

 >**pandas** - "... is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language."